SymfonyCasts/solid/sfcasts/manual-instrumentation.md

 profiling and it can send the data to the agent.
 But, it's not *strictly* required, because it'll be sent automatically when the script ends anyways.

-So... this feature is *maybe* useful... but it's a nice intro into taking more control of the profiling process.
+So... this feature is *maybe* useful... but it's *definitely* a nice intro into taking more control of the profiling process.

 ## We haven't used the SDK Yet